 This article may contain links to products and services we use and recommend.
 We may receive compensation when you click on links to those products.
 For more information, see our Disclosure Policy.

 Are you planning a trip to Japan and wondering how much it will cost?
 You’ve come to the right place.
-This article outlines our actual travel costs during our three-month trip to Japan in 2023.
+This article outlines our actual travel costs during our recent three-month trip to Japan.
 Contrary to popular belief, Japan can be an affordable travel destination, with surprisingly reasonable accommodation and dining options.
 Plus, with the current exchange rate working in your favour, now is the perfect time to explore the Land of the Rising Sun.
-We also share some useful tips on how to save money during your time in Japan.
+We also share some useful tips for saving money while you’re in Japan.

 What is the currency of Japan?